Meta-Sponsored/trailx/under_construction/iot_edge_computing/README.md

     `python3 trailx.py` or `sudo python3 trailx.py`

+3. To enable USB ports, type the following script in the terminal.

+    `sudo chmod a+rw /dev/ttyUSB0`

 ### 4. Screen recording on Jetson Nano

 Please enter the script in the terminal if you need to screen record.
 Note that you need to change FILE_LOCATION to the path where the file you want to be stored: